 “Did your actions cause serious injury to another person?”

-The section that covers this offence is section 24 of the Crimes Act 1958.1
+Maximum penalty for section 24 of the Crimes Act 1958

 Other Important Resources